Back

 Remote management from the application means you can always keep an eye on your association's pro account, especially as the manager is systematically informed of every transaction.
 In the event of error or abnormal use, he or she can react as quickly as possible.

-Although neobanks don't allow you to obtain a chequebook, they do offer a wide range of payment solutions, making transfers child's play.
-This makes it easy to replace the checkbook with more modern payment methods, although the neobank Anytime accepts checks.
-Last but not least, the neobanks' rates are clear and perfectly transparent for associations.
+Although online payment institutions don't offer checkbook services, they do offer a wide range of payment solutions, making money transfers child's play.
+This makes it easy to replace the checkbook with more modern payment methods.
+Last but not least, the rates charged by online professional accounts or payment institutions are clear and perfectly transparent for associations.
 An all-in-one package includes all the services you need for your day-to-day business.
 Simply choose the package that best suits your association's needs.

 These articles may be of interest to you